 Garba – the Cultural Dance Form

-This beautiful symbolism signifies that the whole human civilization revolves around the central premise of fertility, female ability to give birth, and thus running the entire life cycle.
+This beautiful symbolism signifies that the whole human civilization revolves around the central premise of fertility, the female ability to give birth, and thus running the entire life cycle.

 The Hindu View of Life

-Apart from signifying the female womb and the power of procreation, the circular formation or dancing in rings in Garba/ Raas symbolizes the cyclical Hindu view of life.
+Apart from signifying the female power of procreation, the circular formation or dancing in rings in Garba/ Raas symbolizes the cyclical Hindu view of life.
 As the circle of life moves from birth to death and again rebirth, the only constant is the spiritual oneness of the world – that manifests in the form of the supreme Goddess.
-So, dancing in circles around the Goddess’ symbols represents the infinity, the continual cycle of life that goes on – with only one constant at its heart/ center – the supreme, divine power.
+So, dancing in circles around the Goddess’ symbols represents infinity, the continual cycle of life that goes on – with only one constant at its heart/ center – the supreme, divine power.

 Dancing to the tunes of Navratri

 For all nine nights, there are communal (community) feasts and dancing programs.
 After the evening pooja/ worship, people gather in open areas, their community areas/ plots, roads, etc., where they dance together to the foot-tapping beats of traditional Garba/ Dandiya music.
 Many formal evenings and Navratri events are organized all over the cities, where people go in hoards to participate and dance.

 There is a certain buzz in the air, and the atmosphere is electric.
 People of all ages and walks of life, religions/ castes, and communities join hands (and dance footsteps) to celebrate the divine power.
 The bonhomie and cheer of these lovely nights are bound to uplift even the saddest of souls.
 No wonder there are smiles and hoots of joy all around – even the trees and air seem to be full of energy and ebullience!